-In the year 2009, the size of the Finnish natural gas market was 4.1 bcm (at 15 $^{\circ}$ C / 3.2 Mtoe), which was all imported from Russia by Gasum Oy, which is the sole wholesale supplier in Finland.
+In the year 2010, the size of the Finnish natural gas market was 4.7 Bcm (at 15 °C / 3.2 Mtoe), which was all imported from Russia by Gasum Oy, which is the sole wholesale supplier in Finland.
 Only propane is produced indigenously as it is the only gas to be stocked in small amounts by Gasum Oy for immediate substitute for the possible lack of natural gas.
-The importing capacity of Gasum Oy is estimated to be about 8,000 MW, so the maximum transmission capacity is often at use in cold winter days.
+The importing capacity of Gasum Oy is estimated to be about 9,500 MW, so the maximum transmission capacity is often at use in cold winter days.
 Maximum 24-hour use was 20.5 million m3 (on 27 January 2010).